FrostMiser/Frostica-Adventure-Bot/README.md

 * Ride horses and dragons.
 * Craft spells to add to the spellbook.
 * Upgrade max mana, health, hunger, thirst (without adding levels).
+* Require tools for mining and chopping trees, which can be upgraded and wear out when used.